twistedPan/Generative_Computer_Graphics/README.md

       [Play it here](https://twistedpan.github.io/Generative_Computer_Graphics/mic_visualisation/p5_three/cubeUpload.html)

-      After that i continued work on the circular equalizer and added movement to the camera and change the size of the cubes basis depending on the amp.
+      After that i continued work on the circular equalizer and added movement to the camera and change the size of the cubes base depending on the amp.
       But i removed it afterwards because the camera moved weird because of the rotation of the whole sketch.

       __Realisation:__